-Validity research using the IVA CPT with children ages 7 to 12 had a sensitivity of 92% in identifying individuals diagnosed by a clinician as having ADHD.
-The IVA CPT also correctly identified the 90% of non-ADHD children (i.e., false positives = 10%).
-Another validity study for a typical mixed age clinical population (ages 6 to 55) found that as part of a clinician’s comprehensive psychological evaluation, the combination of the ADHD rating scale data with the IVA CPT matched the clinical diagnosis 90% of the time.
-In addition, this study did not misclassify 89% of individuals who did not have ADHD (i.e., 11% false positives).
-A summary review of the key IVA CPT research is available by clicking here.
+Validity research using the IVA clinical decision support software with children ages 7 to 12 had a sensitivity of 92% in identifying individuals diagnosed by a clinician as having ADHD.
+The IVA evaluative reports were clinically determined to also correctly identified the 90% of non-ADHD children (i.e., false positives = 10%).
+Another validity study for a typical mixed age clinical population (ages 6 to 55) found that as part of a clinician’s comprehensive psychological evaluation, the combination of the ADHD rating scale data with the IVA decision support guidance matched the independent clinical diagnosis 90% of the time.
+In addition, this study showed that the IVA decision support analysis correctly classified individuals who did not have ADHD 89% of the time.
+A summary review of the key IVA research is available by clicking here.

 “The IVA-2 has an incredible number of new features and ways of looking at the data.
 The report option will meet any needs you have and are wonderfully user-friendly.
 Report writing can be onerous and time consuming, but with IVA-2 it’s a dream.
 I liked the old IVA+Plus, but when the new IVA-2 came out – whooo!” – Anthea Stroman, R.N., Daniel Lowrance, Ph.D., Cales Psychology, Arlington, TX